Frequently Asked Questions (FAQs)

 Yes, all students in the co-op program must maintain a cumulative grade point average (CGPA) of at least 2.50 (B-).

-The Co-op Director and the Office of the Registrar review each student's grades at the end of each academic session.
-Any student whose CGPA is between 2.3 to 2.5 will be put on probation.
+The Co-op Assistant Director, Student Services and the Office of the Registrar review each student's grades at the end of each academic session.
+More information on co-op standing can be found at https://www.utsc.utoronto.ca/artscicoop/maintaining-your-status-co-op

-Yes, co-op students are required to pay a special fee.
+Yes, co-op students are required to pay a co-op fee.

-This fee is payable for the 1st eight terms in which you are either registered in courses or on a work term.
+This fee is payable for the first eight terms in which you are either registered in courses or on a work term.

 Students entering after first year pay six installments at a slightly higher rate.
 Generally, students will have completed paying their co-op fees by the end of third year.